Susan H. Garfield, M.S. - Facility Head

 Building 37, Room B114D

 Mr. Lim received his AAS degree in Histotechnology from the Community College of the Air Force, a BS degree in Biology and Laboratory Management from the University of Maryland, and his MS in Biotechnology Enterprise and Entrepreneurship from the Johns Hopkins University.
 Mr. Lim is a certified histotechnologist by the American Society for Clinical Pathology (ASCP) and completed his training in histology and medical laboratory technology while serving in the United States Air Force.
-Mr. Lim utilizes his extensive experience and training from his previous positions as Head of Tissue Micro-Array Core Facility, histology supervisor, and histotechnology instructor.
+Mr. Lim utilizes his extensive experience and training from his previous positions as Head of Tissue Micro-Array Core Facility, Histology Supervisor, and Histotechnology Instructor.
 As Head of Tissue Micro-Array Core Facility at the Armed Forces Institute of Pathology, he designed, established and managed the first and only Tissue Micro-Array Core Facility in the Department of Defense.
 This core served as an international resource to researchers for understanding the genomics and proteomics of disease.
 He was instrumental in building a tissue micro-array database system and interface allowing for accurate and timely searches of over 3 million case files of rare tumor and disease.
-He established and managed the special stains laboratory and served as supervisor of training at the Tri-Service Histotechnology School at the Armed Forces Institute of Pathology.
+He established and managed the special stains laboratory and served as Manager of Training at the Tri-Service Histotechnology School at the Armed Forces Institute of Pathology.
 He provided instruction in theory and practical application of histotechnology for up to 24 Air Force, Army, Navy, and civilian students a year.
-As an interim supervisor of Histology, Laboratory of Pathology (LP), NCI, he supervised the operation of the laboratory and performed as a technical specialist in providing histologic preparations, troubleshooting and performed emergency repairs to critical instruments.
-As research histotechnologist in the Tissue Array Research Program, LP, NCI, he planned and conducted scientific investigations for the discovery of novel targets for cancer treatment by providing high-throughput screening of multiple tumor tissues using immunohistochemistry, in situ hybridization, and fluorescent in situ hybridization (FISH).
+As an interim Supervisor of Histology, Laboratory of Pathology (LP), NCI, he supervised technical personnel, managed the operation of the laboratory, and performed as a technical specialist in providing histologic preparations, troubleshooting and performed emergency repairs to critical instruments and performed quality assurance, quality control on surgical cases; ensuring accurate diagnoses and high quality timely patient care.
+As Research Histotechnologist in the Tissue Array Research Program, LP, NCI, he planned and conducted scientific investigations for the discovery of novel targets for cancer treatment by providing high-throughput screening of multiple tumor tissues using whole slide imaging, immunohistochemistry, in situ hybridization, and fluorescent in situ hybridization (FISH).
 Mr. Lim joined the CCR Confocal Microscopy Core Facility in August 2008.